lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 Taking advantage of IBM's public facing 5 qubit quantum computer

 To learn some of these basic quantum concepts for yourself, check out the first few sections of the textbook Learn Quantum Computation using Qiskit.
 The first chapter starts off quite gently, without assuming too much background mathematical knowlege.

+# Storyline

+Shipping a cat to Schrödinger.
+Better make sure it survives!

+In the dawn of the Quantum Era, a primitive 3-qubit Quantum Computer is trying to challenge the Classical Computer, the long-time ruler of the Computer Empire.
+Your mission is to use your Human Intelligence to help the Quantum Computer defeat the Classical Computer and demonstrate "quantum supremacy" for the first time in human history.
+The battle field of the Quantum-Classic war is none other than the classic Pong game.